MSPCA-Angell Headquarters

 If your pet consumes alcohol, it will cause intoxication and lead to alcohol poisoning if they drink too much (though not common).

 Even though your dog may not want a sip of your beer, they might enjoy lapping up fruity punches and cocktails.
-The pre-made mixers used in cocktails and punches may contain Xylitol.
-This artificial sweetener can be harmful to dogs.
+The pre-made mixers used in cocktails and punches may contain Xylitol, an artificial sweetener that can be harmful to dogs.

 Mind your grilling activities